 Isobel is a prodigy portrait artist with a dangerous set of clients: the sinister fair folk, immortal creatures who cannot bake bread, weave cloth, or put a pen to paper without crumbling to dust.
 They crave human Craft with a terrible thirst, and Isobel’s paintings are highly prized among them.
 But when she receives her first royal patron—Rook, the autumn prince—she makes a terrible mistake.
 She paints mortal sorrow in his eyes – a weakness that could cost him his life.

-Midnight Gulch used to be a magical place, a town where people could sing up thunderstorms and dance up sunflowers.
+About A Snicker of Magic Midnight Gulch used to be a magical place, a town where people could sing up thunderstorms and dance up sunflowers.
 But that was long ago, before a curse drove the magic away.
 Twelve-year-old Felicity knows all about things like that; her nomadic mother is cursed with a wandering heart.

 But when she arrives in Midnight Gulch, Felicity thinks her luck’s about to change.
 A “word collector,” Felicity sees words everywhere—shining above strangers, tucked into church eves, and tangled up her dog’s floppy ears—but Midnight Gulch … Continue reading →